tytydraco/yessleep/out/After_my_father_died_I_found_a_logbook_concealed_in_his_hospice_room_that_he_could_not_have_written_Part_3.md

 My left eye was identical to Atlas’ left eye.
 Both eyes bore a striking resemblance to the[ sigil](https://imgur.com/a/symbol-above-every-entry-Rb2VbHP), which was omnipresent but completely unaddressed in all of John’s entries.

-It felt like all the residual thoughts and questions surrounding the contents of the deathbed logbook had begun to occupy physical space in my head.
-Every time I restlessly repositioned my head on my pillow I could feel the weight of those ruminations slosh around in my skull, the partially coagulated thoughtform taking a few moments to settle out like the fluid in a magic eight ball.
+It felt like all the residual thoughts and questions surrounding the contents of the deathbed logbook had begun to occupy actual physical space - every time I repositioned my head on my pillow I could feel the weight of those ruminations slosh around in my skull, the partially coagulated thoughtform taking a few moments to settle out like the fluid in a magic eight ball.
 Eventually, I gave up on sleep entirely.
-I resigned myself to reviewing the events described in John’s logbook, trying to inspect each piece from every possible angle in order to glean an epiphany, as if that epiphany would act as some sort of mental Ambien.
+I resigned myself to reviewing the events described in John’s logbook, trying to inspect each piece from every possible angle in order to glean an epiphany, as if that epiphany would act as some sort of figurative Ambien.
 Unfortunately, it became clear that I was still missing some crucial components to this narrative, and I could divine nothing additional from the information I already had absorbed that would pacify my ragged psyche.
 I needed more.

 Cup of coffee in hand, I reluctantly sat back down at my office desk.
 I glanced over at the clock - 330 AM.
 After taking a few deep, meditative breaths, I did what I could to brace myself and I flipped over another menu.